 If you have any questions feel free to ask here in the forum or on our numerous social media and telegram channels.
 See https://bitcointalk.org/index.php?topic=1883902.msg40724430#msg40724430 for a full link list.

 My wallet doesn't sync, what can I do?

-If you are unable to connect to any node, copy the list into your bitcore.conf file, located in %appdata%.
-You can find the full node list here: Bitcore Node List If this doesn’t work, you can try adding them manually via the console.
+If you are unable to connect to any node, copy a node list into your bitcore.conf file, located in %appdata%.
+You can find the full node list here: BitCore Node List If this doesn’t work, you can try adding them manually via the console.
 Use addnode x.y.z add

-What is special about Bitcore compared to all the Bitcoin forks?
+What is special about BitCore compared to all the Bitcoin fork?